HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases2.md

 The following applies to Providers, Payers, CPs and CPOs and assumes patient is using a personal application (e.g., Smart Phone application) that has already been registered and authenticated with the provider's EHR API, the CP API and the CBO API.

+There are of course other set-ups which are determined by business requirements.
+However, to standardize interactions this IG contains the [SDOHCC Task For Patient](StructureDefinition-SDOHCC-TaskForPatient.html) for actions for the patient, and instructions for using [FHIR Questionnaires](survey_instrument_support.html).
+The questionnaires can be used for both process feedback and information accrual.
+For help with the FHIR Resources to use please see [exchange_workflow.html#patient-interactions](exchange_workflow.html#patient-interactions).

 #### Actors

 - Practitioner / Care Coordinator